 Ever wanted to shout from a 7,000-foot mountaintop ?
 Then travel on this Mt.
 Pilatus excursion tour in Switzerland.
 Breathtaking views notwithstanding, you also might need to catch your breath after riding on the world’s steepest cogwheel railway.
 Operating from May to November, this thrilling rail ride starts at the mountain’s base in Alpnachstad and runs over uniquely constructed tracks to the mountain’s summit—a sweeping panoramic delight of over 70 peaks and five lakes.
 (Traveling to Switzerland in the winter months ?
 Travel to the top of Mt.
 Pilatus via gondolas and aerial cableways.
 And the sight-delights continue at hotels and restaurants where the terrace views are always something to shout about.
 Done with the sightseeing and want to engage in some site doing ?
 Then get climbing at the biggest suspension rope park in Central Switzerland.
 Or try some hiking or toboggan sledging.

-Travel the world’s steepest cogwheel railway to Mt.
-Pilatus.
+Experience the beauty of Pilatus on the world’s steepest cogwheel railway

 Includes round-trip travel from Alpnachstad or Kriens in Central Switzerland to the Pilatus Summit.

 • Discounted fares are only valid with a Swiss Travel Pass, Swiss Half Fare Card and Eurail Passes that include Switzerland, please refer to the type of pass you have when selecting your tickets.

 • All child rates are valid for children ages 6 -15.

 • Children traveling with a Swiss Family Card are free when they travel with a parent or guardian that is traveling with a Swiss Travel Pass.
 Where noted below, please indicate the number of children that are NOT covered by the Swiss Family Card.
 Note : these children will be required to purchase a ticket.